Feb 12, 2018

 we want to hide and cover up?

-the broadest terms, what would you say were your first sexual
+early would you say your first sexual experiences

-child were you taught about your sexual desires?
+you taught about your sexual desires as a child?
 Who talked to you

-about how to express that in a healthy way?
+about how to express them in a healthy way?
 If not, where did you

-- There’s a big difference of saying “Sex is
+- There’s a big difference in these two sayings:

-dirty and let’s not talk about it” and saying “God created sex.
-He
+“Sex is dirty and let’s not talk about it,” and “God created

-created our bodies this way and he created marriage between and man
+sex.
+He created our bodies this way and he created marriage between

-and a woman.
+and man and a woman.
 What a great God we serve!”
-What were you taught
+Which view

-- Patrick says the statement: “I am what happened
+- Patrick said, “I am what happened to me, but

-to me, but what choices and decisions do I have now to glorify
+what choices and decisions do I have now to glorify God?”
+How could

 - Read 1 Thessalonians